ansys/pydyna/README.rst

     unzip ansys-dyna-core-v0.2.dev0-wheelhouse-Linux-3.7.zip wheelhouse
     pip install ansys-dyna-core -f wheelhouse --no-index --upgrade --ignore-installed

-If you're on Windows with Python 3.9, unzip the corresponding wheelhouse to a wheelhouse directory and install using the preceding command.
+If you are on Windows with Python 3.9, unzip the corresponding wheelhouse to a wheelhouse directory and install using the preceding command.

 Consider installing using a `virtual environment <https://docs.python.org/3/library/venv.html>`_.